Tidying up: Spring cleaning for your PAC

 - Do you know where PAC credit/debit cards are?

-- Do you have a policy of requiring checks over a certain amount to be signed by two people?
-If not, consider adopting one.
-If so, is the policy being followed?
+- Do you have a policy in place that requires checks over a certain amount to be signed by two people?
+If yes, is the policy being followed?
+If no, consider adopting one.

 - Is your PAC board up to date on PAC activity?